LAVA: Explainability for Unsupervised Latent Embeddings: Methodology

 \subsection{Module Extraction}

-Finally, to reveal local relations preserved throughout the latent space, LAVA identifies modules of reoccurring feature association subpatterns across localities (Figure~\ref{fig:module_extraction}).
-Modules adhere to two properties: (1) modules capture reoccurring rather than average patterns across localities, since modules based on averages of localities would not be accurate representations of correlations observed at each locality individually; (2) modules can be co-present in the same locality, allowing decomposition of the locality pattern of correlation into subpatterns.
+Finally, LAVA extracts modules of reoccurring feature correlation subpatterns across localities, as explanations of the latent embeddings (Figure~\ref{fig:module_extraction}).
+Modules adhere to two properties: (1) modules capture reoccurring rather than average patterns across localities, as modules based on averages of localities would not be accurate representations of correlations observed at each locality individually; (2) modules can be co-present in the same locality, allowing decomposition of the correlation patterns.

-\textbf{Extraction.} Modules are identified based on the matrix of locality representations $\boldsymbol{C}$, with rows denoting the $\ell$ localities and columns representing the ${D \choose 2}$ pairwise correlations.
-To identify modules, we propose the Association Matrix Factorization (AMF) method, which factorizes a matrix like $\boldsymbol{C}$ into two: module matrix $\boldsymbol{M}$ and presence matrix $\boldsymbol{P}$.
-The module matrix $\boldsymbol{M}$ is of size $M \times {D \choose 2}$, where each row represents one of $M$ modules, columns denote correlations, and each row vector expresses a subpattern of correlations for the corresponding module.
-The presence matrix $\boldsymbol{P}$ is of size $\ell \times M$, with each entry quantifying the presence of one of the $M$ modules (or its subpattern) in one of the $\ell$ localities.
-Both presence and module matrix entries are restricted to real values in $[0, 1]$, and they reconstruct the locality correlations using the maximum formulation described below.
+Modules are identified based on the matrix of locality representations $\boldsymbol{C}$, with rows denoting the $\ell$ localities and columns representing the ${D \choose 2}$ pairwise correlations.
+To identify modules, we propose the Association Matrix Factorization (AMF) method, which factorizes a matrix like $\boldsymbol{C}$ into two module matrix $\boldsymbol{M}$ and presence matrix $\boldsymbol{P}$.
+Module matrix $\boldsymbol{M}$ is of size $M \times {D \choose 2}$, where each row represents one of $M$ modules, columns denote correlations, and each row vector expresses a subpattern of correlations of a module.
+Presence matrix $\boldsymbol{P}$ is of size $\ell \times M$, with each entry quantifying the presence of one of the $M$ modules in one of the $\ell$ localities.
+Presence and module matrix entries are restricted to real values in $[0, 1]$, and reconstruct locality correlations using the formulation below.